Research

 Peer-Reviewed Journal Articles

-1. Safner, Ryan. forthcoming.
-“The Most Interesting Economist in History: Using an NCAA-Style Tournament Assignment to Teach the History of Economic Thought” Journal of Economics Teaching
+1. Safner, Ryan.
+(2025) “The Most Interesting Economist in History: Using an NCAA-Style Tournament Assignment to Teach the History of Economic Thought” Journal of Economics Teaching 10: 1-19

 Published Preprint